-Social and Bel havioral Sciences

-COM 2300 Intercultural Comm: SS3 and :

-One GT Pathways Social & 3

-Behavioral Science course (GT-SS1, GT-SS2, GT-SS3)
+Two GT Pathways Social & Behavioral Science course (GT-SS1, GT-SS2, GT-SS3)

-Subtotal

 Two GT Pathways Natural & Physical Sciences courses (GT-SC1, GT-SC2).
 One course must be with required laboratory.

 Please note: If these credits are not required for the major at a receiving four-year institution, they will be applied to the Bachelor's degree as elective credit toward graduation.
 Please check with the receiving institution to determine in which way these courses will be applied.